SimonStJG/rpi-photobooth/README.md

 # TODO

-* Test fresh install on a raspberry pi
 * Unable to take a fresh picture without a workaround of unloading and reloading the QCamera, see TODO note in `live_feed_widget.py`
-* While there is error handling for printer errors, it could be better - for example we don't detect properly if the printer has run out of paper (is this even possible?).
+* While there is error handling for printer errors, it could be better - for example we don't detect properly if:
+  * The printer has run out of paper
+  * Someone has pressed cancel on the printer
+  * Probably a wealth of other errors

 # Troubleshooting

 * If you see are seeing errors to do with the camera, first stop is to enable